 When exploring your options for faith-based education at the college or graduate school level, it can sometimes be confusing to determine which type of program will best align with your goals.
-A Master of Theological Studies might sound similar to a Master of Religious Studies or a Master of Ministry, but there are some fundamental differences that set these degree programs apart.
+For example, a Master of Theological Studies might sound similar to a Master of Religious Studies or a Master of Ministry.
+Still, some fundamental differences set these degree programs apart.

 Whatever your ultimate goals may be, there is a master’s program out there for anyone seeking a deeper faith connection to professional or personal pursuits.
 Here, we’ll break down what makes a Theological Studies program unique and how it is designed to align with specific career paths.